sile-typesetter/sile/documentation/c13-markdown.md

 Here is a footnote call[^1].

-[^1]: An here is some footnote text.
+[^1]: And here is some footnote text.
 But there were already a few foonotes earlier in this chapter.
 Let's just add, as you can check in the source for this chapter, that the converter supports several syntaxes for footnotes.